abdrahmansoltan/Learning-Notes/Frontend/JavaScript/5-Web-APIs.md

   - `XML`
     - stands for "eXtensible Markup Language".
 It's a markup language that defines a set of rules for encoding documents in a format that is both human-readable and machine-readable.
+    - it's a lightweight, text-based **format** that is used to store and transport data.
     - It's not used as much as it used to be. ❌
   - `JSON`